PhenomenalAjay/FreeFire-Keymapping-file/README.md

 # FreeFire-Keymapping-file
-Import my file and try my settings in your Emulator
+Import my .cfg file and try my settings in your Emulator.
+For All Clarrification to Read Text file as i mentioned below that Recommand optimization for three types of settings.
+Happy Gaming!